-(https://finanzonline.bmf.gv.at/fon/) or go directly to the finance office ("Finanzamt") and it makes sense to start the process before you leave since the tax office has to send you the login details for the website by post (only possible to an Austrian address).
-The form you need to fill out is called "Arbeitnehmerveranlagung".
+(https://finanzonline.bmf.gv.at/fon/) and it makes sense to start the process before you leave since the tax office has to send you the login details for the website by post (only possible to an Austrian address).
+The form you need to fill out online is called "Arbeitnehmerveranlagung", but you can only do it once the year is over (e.g. in January you can do it for the last year).
 Possibly the HR department of your workplace can help you with further information.